 How do I open a Chase Savings account?

-You can open a Chase Savings by visiting a branch with your government-issued ID and a way to fund your deposit or by applying online.
+Open a Chase Savings by visiting a branch or by applying online.
+Here’s how to apply online:

-1. Visit the Chase site and click Savings accounts & CDs.
+- Visit the Chase site and click Open an account.

 - Click Open an account under Chase Savings.

 - Fill in your personal information including your name, address and Social Security number, then click Next.

-4. Once your application is complete, make your initial $25 deposit.
+- Once your application is complete, make an optional deposit, then click Submit.